Mick235711/Beijing-Subway-Tools/docs/tools.md

 `--exclude-edge` is a common flag that is present in most of the program below too.
 When specified, it will assume a "slower" person and round up the transfer time.
 In this mode, you can no longer have a 0-minute waiting time (i.e., after transfer just enough time to board).

+If `--exclude-single` is specified, no single-direction (end circle) line will be allowed.

 Example Usage:
 <pre>